dtone/dtone-dvs-api-java-client/README.md

 - Requires Java 1.8 or later

-- The library is available to be used as a maven dependency or standalone java archive.
+- The library is available to be installed as a Maven Dependency or Standalone Java ARchive.
+Please [contact us](https://www.dtone.com/contact-us) if you are looking for a different option.

     1. Maven Dependency